nesevis/exhaust/docs/CONCEPTS.md

 ### Easily confused

 - **"Coverage" has three senses.** Bare coverage is the `#exhaust` phase that tries problematic values. `#examine`'s **domain coverage** is how much of a generator's output space the samples reached. `#explore`'s **direction coverage** is how many samples hit each direction.
 None of them is code coverage.
-- **Inspection is not reflection.** Inspection is reading a generator's structure, and it powers coverage, CGS, and reduction.
-Reflection is the narrower act of running a generator backward to recover a value's choices.
-Reduction uses inspection, never reflection.
+- **"Reflection" is narrower than in most languages.** In Swift and Java, "reflection" typically means examining a value's structure at runtime.
+In Exhaust, inspection is the word for reading a generator's structure.
+Reflection means only one thing: running a generator backward to recover the choices behind a concrete value, which is what `reflecting:` and `#examine`'s round-trip check use.